Konloch/Yara-Antivirus/README.md

 + SQLite for database storage.
 + Automatically updates from ClamAV's DB[2], Malware Bazaar[3], VirusShare[4], Yaraify[5] & Yara[1].

+## How To Use
++ Clone repo & open folder in Intellij.
++ Run YaraAntiVirus with the argument of the file or folder you want to scan.

 ## Links
 1) https://github.com/VirusTotal/yara
 2) https://github.com/Cisco-Talos/clamav